 A friend once said to me, “Ubud has more Yoga schools than you can downward dog to”.
 It’s a funny statement, and oh so a true.
 When you’re looking for spiritual healing therapists, organic restaurants, natural beauty products or crystals, you’ll find them on every corner.
 Though it’s seemingly consumed by the New Age movement, you can feel the reason for it, when you’re there.

 It is, quite simply, a purely magical place, though you can’t quite put your finger on why.
-Other than ferdant jungles, monkeys, rice terraces, traditional villages and an eclectic jumble of people from all over the world bringing a vibe that’s truly invigorating.
+Other than verdant jungles, monkeys, rice terraces, traditional villages and an eclectic jumble of people from all over the world bringing a vibe that’s truly invigorating.
 The main strip is crowded, full of tourist buses and awful on a really hot day.
-Just walk up any side street though, to find oasis-like restaurants, homestays, unique boutiques and rice paddie walks that melt the most well-travelled hearts.
+Just walk up any side street though, to find oasis-like restaurants, homestays, unique boutiques and rice paddy walks that melt the most well-travelled hearts.

 By all means, stay at premier resorts to experience the full force of nature at its best.
 Rushing whitewater rivers, pathways swarming with butterflies and villas overlooking valleys where leaves drift across the air like softly falling snow, await.
 Not to mention infinity pools tipping on the edge of ravines, private butlers and gourmet dining for ridiculously cheap prices.

-Uluwatu – best for surfers, hippies and serious sun worshippers
+Uluwatu: best for surfers, hippies and serious sun worshippers

 Home to the perennial popular Single Fin Bar and Restaurant overlooking a famous surf break, Uluwatu is the ideal playground for ocean-loving souls.
-For the most part, it’s a chilled out region, where you can ride your scooter across peaceful, tree-lined roads to beaches so beautiful it hurts to leave.
+For the most part, it’s a chilled-out region, where you can ride your scooter across peaceful, tree-lined roads to beaches so beautiful it hurts to leave.

 You won’t find much peace at Padang Padang beach, made famous in the movie Eat Pray Love, but it’s worth a swim in the aqua seas.
 Balangan Beach is off the beaten track, with secluded, shimmering coves to seek at low tide, ramshackle warungs and dedicated surfers.

 Bingin Beach is a favourite of expats, with charming laneways lined with luxury villas.
 To get to the rock-strewn sand, it’s a steep climb down stairs dotted with warungs and homestays.
-Once there, seafood restaurants and pristine water welcomes you, along with afternoon sunsets of extraordinary beauty.
+Once there, seafood restaurants and pristine water welcome you, along with afternoon sunsets of extraordinary beauty.
 It’s a little world unto itself, populated by yoga-lovers, bohemian souls and, of course, surfers.

-If you’re willing to get off the beaten path and go on a five or so hour drive from the main tourist precincts, Pemutaran and the surrounding region up north, is worth the journey.
+If you’re willing to get off the beaten path and go on a five or so hour drive from the main tourist precincts, Pemutaran and the surrounding region up north is worth the journey.
 It’s refreshingly eco-friendly, with a community-driven reef restoration project well underway.
 Divers use Pemutaran as a base to discover the coral gardens and marine life of Menjangan Island.

-This isn’t a party place by any means, but cocktails and bintang flow at beachfront restaurants and warungs, with Bob Marley tunes for vibe.
+This isn’t a party place by any means, but cocktails and Bintang flow at beachfront restaurants and warungs, with Bob Marley tunes for vibe.
 The water is calm for relaxing swimming under the dramatic cliffs of West Bali National Park and you can explore monkey-filled temples for a culture fix.

-Going to the Gili Islands
+Guide to Bali: the Gili Islands

-For relative peace and quiet, choose Gili Air or Gili Meno.
+For relative peace and quiet, head over to Gili Air or Gili Meno.
 You’re likely to find stretches of sand to yourself, with enough restaurants and bars for variety.
 Gili Trawangan, or ‘Gili T’, as it’s affectionately known, is a hotspot for parties, especially along the main harbour strip.
 If you stay here, you’ll hear late night music as far as five or six streets from the beachfront.

-No traffic pollutes the pedestrian streets, however bike-riders, horse and carts and a throng of holiday-makers create an exciting buzz at all hours.
+No traffic pollutes the pedestrian streets, however, bike-riders, horse and carts and a throng of holiday-makers create an exciting buzz at all hours.
 Further north, you’ll find serene hotels and white-sands to lull you into blissful rest, without the tide of tourists.
 Whichever island you choose, it’s worth the trip for tropical surrounds

 Should you worry about ice in drinks or eating salads?